chinapedia/wikipedia.abstract.en/Page/Demiurge.md

 Yaldabaoth

-Lion-faced_deity.jpg's _L'antiquité expliquée et représentée en figures_ may be a depiction of the Demiurge.]]
+'s _L'antiquité expliquée et représentée en figures_ may be a depiction of the Demiurge.]]

 In the Ophite and Sethian systems, which have many affinities with the teachings of Valentinus, the making of the world is ascribed to a company of seven archons, whose names are given, but still more prominent is their chief, "Yaldabaoth" (also known as "Yaltabaoth" or "Ialdabaoth").